 LiDAR

-LiDAR SLAM is one of the most popular and used localization methods in autonomous vehicles, where the sensor emits invisible laser beam to measure distance in-between vehicle and the nearby objects.
-Modern SLAM systems use sensor fusion in autonomous vehicles where LiDAR, RADAR, cameras work together for accurate localization.
+LiDAR SLAM is one of the most popular and used localisation methods in autonomous vehicles, where the sensor emits an invisible laser beam to measure the distance between the vehicle and the nearby objects.
+Modern SLAM systems use sensor fusion in autonomous vehicles where LiDAR, RADAR, and cameras work together for accurate localisation.

 It includes :